Hand Lettering Pens, Pencils & Brushes

 Alvin Rotary Lead Pointer

 As mentioned above, I really didn’t harness the full power of the holder until I got this lead pointer.
 You can get a delightfully sharp tip with this guy.
-Staedtler has a lead pointer as well, but I saved $4 getting going with the Alvin Lead Pointer (shown), and it works perfectly.
+Staedtler has a lead pointer as well, but I saved $4 getting going with this Alvin Lead Pointer (shown), and it works perfectly.

 Staedtler Mars Technico 2mm Leads